 The Four Pillars of Defamation Law (AKA, What You Must Prove To Win A Defamation Lawsuit)

-Legally, defamation is more than just “trash talk”; it’s an unprivileged and false statement of fact that causes the subject material or reputational harm.
+Legally, defamation is more than just “trash talk”; it’s an unprivileged and false statement of fact that causes material or reputational harm.
 At the bare minimum, in the United States, to a win a slander (spoken defamation) or libel (written defamation) lawsuit, a plaintiff must prove:

 - That the defendant either published or publicly broadcast an unprivileged lie;